transdigiware/blockchain/howto/ibp-v2-tutorial-extca.md

 {:video: .video}

-# Use certificates from an external Certificate Authority
+# Using certificates from an external Certificate Authority
 {: #ibp-tutorial-extca}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="30m"}